 There’s so much wildlife to see around Ilfracombe, North Devon.

-This morning, in Bicclescombe Park, Ilfracombe in North Devon, I heard ducks squabbling down in the East Wilder Brook as it passes under a small bridge.
 I looked over the fence and saw a mother duck and her fleet of ducklings.
 Unfortunately, there were three male ducks trying to mate with her, explaining the noise as she fought them off.

 This pigeon landed in a tree in Bicclescombe Park in Ilfracombe, North Devon, looking very pleased with himself.
 He had a twig or something similar in his beak, possibly nesting material.